thoufer/quhack_the_harvest/Video/mallard_sex_identification_script.md

 Walt’s banding photo of immature male.
 Here’s a photograph of a young-of-the-year mallard that was captured and banded in mid or late August.
 A month or so later, on opening day of duck season in the north, it probably didn’t look much different than this.
 Bigger, but its colors likely weren’t much different.
 But even though it’s a brown duck, you can easily tell from its wing that it’s a male because the wing is grayish and the white bar doesn’t extend over the tertial feathers.

+Either a short clip showing Paul speaking, or his voice over another duck photo

+We hope you’ve enjoyed this video and will find it helpful.
+Please let us know in the comments below, and feel free to provide suggestions for future waterfowl id videos.